crypto-infinity/inft_gui/README.md

 # INFT-DB

-Fronted repository for the INFT Project: a decentralized, multi-chain, extensible and flexible digital asset manager.
+Fronted remote repository for the INFT Project: a decentralized, multi-chain, extensible and flexible digital asset manager.

 ## Installation